Updated: 02/08/2020 | February 8th, 2020

 - How to (Legally) Stay in Europe for More Than 90 Days – Every year, thousands of travelers wonder how they can stay in Europe for more than 90 days, which is the limit in the Schengen Zone.
 The good news is that there are a few different ways to stay (especially because not all of Europe is in the Schengen Zone).
 In this post, I share what you can do to stay legally beyond 90 days and on the continent in general.

 - How to Avoid Paying ATM Fees (FOREVER) – You should never have to pay any bank fees while you are accessing your money in Europe!
-Here is my advice on how to avoid bank fees as you backpack across the continent.
+Here is my advice on how to avoid bank fees as your backpacking Europe.

 - How to Pick the Best Backpack – It’s important to pick a quality backpack for your trip since it’s going to get beaten up as you travel!
 This guide to choosing the right travel backpack will help you determine the best pack for your trip.